god-jester/D3ROS-Modding-Seasons/README.md

 ## Open your Diablo 3 save with D3StudioFork
 1. [Download D3StudioFork](https://github.com/god-jester/D3StudioFork/releases/latest) and extract to a folder, we will name ours `D3S`
-2. Launch `D3StudioFork v3.x.exe`, click open save, and navigate to your `PS4Save` folder.
+2. Launch `D3StudioFork v*.exe`, click open save, and navigate to your `PS4Save` folder.
 Select `account.dat` and click Open.
 This can take an extremely long time to load with larger saves and more characters
-    * NOTE: D3StudioFork was developed for Seasonal modding and game update v2.7.2, so you shouldn't need to make any changes besides checking the "Seasonal" box on the Hero tab if you need to convert a hero, and all lists are fully up to date
+    * NOTE: D3StudioFork was developed for Seasonal modding, on the latest game update, so you shouldn't need to make any changes besides checking the "Season ##" box on the Hero tab if you need to convert a hero, and all lists are fully up to date
 3. Make changes to your save, then click File -> Save All

 ## Inject and export your modified PS4 save